Meddie Kaggwa: Career

 Kaggwa had a career spanning over 30 years in positions of leadership in politics, government, management and business within Uganda.
 He was a Member of the Constituent Assembly that drafted the 1995 Ugandan Constitution.
 Kaggwa also served as the head of the department of law at the Law Development Centre.
 At one time he served as Minister in charge of political affairs in the Office of the President.

 He represented Kawempe South Constituency in the Constituent Assembly and later representing the same constituency in the Sixth Parliament between 1996 and 2001.
 Kaggwa also served as secretary and head of legal services in the Arab Libyan Bank for Foreign Trade & Development, from 1984 to 1991 and as Board Secretary of the Uganda Revenue Authority for five years, from 1991 until 1996.
 He was a member of the Makerere University Council from 1999 to 2002 and Vice Chairperson of Kyambogo University Council and Member of Senate at the same University in 2004.

 Family

 He was a married man and a father of five children.

 Death

 On the morning of 20 November 2019, while driving himself to an official function, 64-year-old Meddie Kaggwa collapsed inside the vehicle, struck the vehicle in-front of his and came to a stop.
 Bystanders broke the window of his vehicle, administered CPR and rushed the patient to Case Medical Centre.
 There, efforts to resuscitate him were continued until he was pronounced dead.
-He was buried on 21 November 2019, at Lufuka Village, in Mpigi Municipal Council, in Mpigi District.
+He was buried on 21 November 2019, at Gayaza Kasanje Village, in Mpigi Municipal Council, in Wakiso District.